NuclearInstruments/SCISDK/docs/boards/openscope.md

 - VX2730
 - DT2730

-The SciCompiler project must be created as Scope project.
+The Sci-Compiler project must be created as Scope project.
 DPP firmware uses the OpenDPP driver.

-It is important to note that OpenScope readout endpoint allows a much faster and deeper waveform readout data than Oscilloscope or Digitizer SciCompiler embedded IP.
+It is important to note that OpenScope readout endpoint allows a much faster and deeper waveform readout data than Oscilloscope or Digitizer Sci-Compiler embedded IP.

 ## Access to board endpoints

 Refere to the [Board endpoint driver](board_endpoint.md) documentation to understand how to configure and read board specific parameters.

-Each board has a specific API set to configure framework paramenters that are outside the scope of SciCompiler project.
+Each board has a specific API set to configure framework paramenters that are outside the scope of Sci-Compiler project.
 This board parameters are accessible through the following path:

 `board0:/boardapi/`